gamblePants/List_of_Pairs/README.md

 ## Example data

 Given the list of (1, 3, 5, 7, 9), and the integer k = 2, the program should return 4.
-(That is there are 4 pairs in the list where the difference equals 2).
+(There are 4 pairs in the list where the difference equals 2).

 ## Example code